-This article describes the security level of Nexus GO PDF Signing in terms of the European Union’s Electronic Identification and Trust Services Regulation (eIDAS), Regulation (EU) No 910/2014.
+This article describes the security level of Nexus GO Signing in terms of the European Union’s Electronic Identification and Trust Services Regulation (eIDAS), Regulation (EU) No 910/2014.
 The eIDAS Regulation defines three types of electronic signature: basic, advanced and qualified electronic signatures.

 Advanced electronic signatures (AdES)